n-for-all/ajaxy-instant-search/readme.txt

 == Description ==

-* This plugin is a an ajax live search that uses the same theme as facebook search, it uses ajax and jQuery to get results from wordpress.
+* This plugin is a an ajax live search that uses the same theme as facebook search, it uses ajax to get results from wordpress.

 * 4 themes have been added one light and one dark to fit most blogs need and i am also available to customise each theme to suit your blog.